AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 >[!NOTE]
 >
->The catalog will reference your Product Data.
+>The catalog references your Product Data.

 To generate a Catalog:

 1. Open the Sites console (for example, [http://localhost:4502/sites.html/content](http://localhost:4502/sites.html/content)).
-1. Navigate to the location where you want to create the new page.
+1. Navigate to the location where you want to create the page.
 1. To open the option list, use the **Create** icon:

    ![create-icon](/help/sites-administering/do-not-localize/chlimage_1-23.png)

-1. From the list select **Create Catalog**, the Create Catalog wizard will open.
+1. From the list, select **Create Catalog**.
+The Create Catalog wizard opens.

    ![create catalog wizard](/help/sites-administering/assets/chlimage_1-99.png)

 1. Navigate to the required Catalog Blueprint.
-1. Tap/click **Select** button and tap/click the required Catalog Blueprint.
+1. Select the **Select** button and tap/click the required Catalog Blueprint.
-1. Tap/click **Next**.
+1. Select **Next**.

    ![catalog properties wizard](/help/sites-administering/assets/chlimage_1-100.png)

 1. Type a **Title** and a **Name**.
-1. Tap/click the **Create** button.
+1. Select the **Create** button.
 The catalog is created and a dialog opens.

    ![catalog created dialog](/help/sites-administering/assets/chlimage_1-101.png)

-1. Tapping/clicking **Done** button brings you back to the Sites console where you'll be able to see you catalog.
+1. Selecting the **Done** button brings you back to the Sites console where you can see your catalog.

    Tapping/clicking **Open Catalog** button opens your catalog (for example `http://localhost:4502/editor.html/content/test-catalog.html`).